 In the late 1990s The Lord Roberts was a gay-friendly theatre bar, helped in this respect by its proximity to Broadway Cinema.
 The downstairs Green Room was often opened for free use (if you bought enough drinks) by various groups - including Switchboard, Breakout, Pride and East Mercia MSC.

 In the 2000s it became a genuine gay bar, but in 2015 its new owners were very public about not being thought of as gay any more.
 More recently new management returned it to being a gay pub.
+In a 2024 Evening Post survey it was voted top pub.
+Much of its success is down to manager Craig Pennington-Hayes.

 At the end of the 1990s, the Palais (Lower Parliament St) became the home of Peter Martine's 1st Monday of the month Revolution night - which moved from its previous home at Ocean.